Nanoscale silicon photonics

 (1) Silicon photonic modulators.
 This research is motivation by the desire to increase data transfer speeds using less power by employing light to carry information instead of electrons.
 The goal of this research is to examine through simulation and measurement silicon photonic crystals and/or ring resonators with tailored light-matter interaction that have the potential to control the flow of light for future datacom applications.

 (2) Silicon-based biosensors.
 This research is motivated by the need to detect small amounts of material for medical diagnostics, food safety, and homeland security.
 In this project, nanoscale silicon-based optical structures - with potential integration into smartphones - will be investigated as elements in sensor arrays for the detection of biomolecules in complex media.
+Machine learning algorithms will be explored to guide the biosensor design and analyze experimental sensing data.

 Highly motivated students interested in an interdisciplinary research experience